-5.32 In terms of the general proposals within the draft Masterplan, there are a number of areas where it goes beyond the parameters of existing policy.
+5.32 The present draft Masterplan requires amendment in terms of its need to refer more the the South East Plan, which is soon to replace the Kent and Medway Structure Plan.
+With regard to policy in the Thanet Local Plan, there are a number of areas where the Masterplan goes beyond the parameters of existing policy.
 Specifically, these areas are: